 Eating habits can affect the way you sleep.
 If you go to bed with an empty or overfilled stomach, you will get trouble sleeping.
 So, for better sleep, you should eat a moderate amount of food and that too a few hours before you go to bed.

 Your surrounding environment can help you to have better sleep.
 Your environment includes the lights, noise, temperature, and furniture in your room.
 Thus, to avoid sleep troubles, make sure your room is a tech-free zone and has the optimal condition best-suited to you.

 6- Be consistent with your sleep schedule

 Your body can work on a set loop and can align its functioning with sunrise and sunset.
 If you are not being consistent with your sleep timings, you are more likely to experience sleep difficulties.
-You can wake up and sleep at different timings particularly on weekends, this can surely affect your body’s circadian rhythms.
-If you are having trouble while sleeping it is recommended to sleep and wake up at the same timing for days unless your body becomes habitual.
+You can wake up and sleep at different timings, particularly on weekends, this can surely affect your body’s circadian rhythms.
+If you are having trouble sleeping it is recommended to sleep and wake up at the same time for days unless your body becomes habitual.

 7- A Melatonin supplement might help